Legal substance that looks like weed, smells like weed but isn’t weed flying off local CBD store shelves

-Lucas Fitch, the manager at CBD Plus in Wichita says, “It’s about 50 to 75-percent weaker than the normal stuff, so you don’t get high but you get all of the benefits that THC offers you.”
+“It’s about 50 to 75% weaker than the normal stuff, so you don’t get high but you get all of the benefits that THC offers you,” said Lucas Fitch, the manager at CBD Plus in Wichita.

 Delta-8 — it’s been making an impact across the country including on store shelves here in Wichita.